DCCA online

 Privacy Policy

-Personal data is any type of information relating to an identified or identifiable natural person, i.e. all types of information that can be directly or indirectly linked to a person such as a name, private address, e-mail address or a social security number.
+Personal data is any type of information relating to an identified or identifiable natural person, i.e. all types of information that can be directly or indirectly linked to a person such as a name, private address, e-mail address or social security number.

 The Danish Competition and Consumer Authority processes the personal data that you provide to us or that we receive about you from other authorities, companies, citizens or others.